 How to Prepare for GRE Math Tests?

-After reviewing the topics, I’m sure you’ve one thing in mind, how do I prepare for them?
+After reviewing the topics, I’m sure you’ve one thing in mind: how do I prepare for them?

 First up, understand that your desired GRE score is within your grasp.
-Second, make sure you start your GRE preparation three to six months before the test.
+Second, make sure you start your GRE preparation three months before the test.
 So that you have enough time to strengthen your weak subjects and maintain the strong ones.

 Lastly, you need an easy-to-follow plan for GRE test prep because it can be difficult if you don’t know where to start.